nickjj/dotfiles/README.md

 too.
 Just be mindful of maybe needing to enable backports on Debian Buster for ensuring you get things like tmux version 3.0+.

+If you're using a different distro that's ok too.
+You can change the `apt` commands to use your distro's package manager instead.
+Most of the other steps are distro-neutral.
+I'm sure you'll have no problem getting set up.

 By the way I would make an effort to read everything before copy / pasting these commands into a terminal just so you know what's getting installed.
 You may want to modify some of these things, such as version numbers.